Firearm Restraining Orders

 In any crisis, time is precious.
 Those in crisis need time to think things over, to seek help, and to get better.
 But bullets move faster than people can heal.
 When a loved one is saying or doing things that suggest they intend to harm themselves or others, having access to a gun can create a threat.

-Saving Lives with Firearm Restraining Orders: A Tool to Prevent Gun Violence - Free Virtual Educational Events
+Saving Lives with Firearm Restraining Orders: A Tool to Prevent Gun Violence - Virtual Educational Events

-The Kane County Health Department and Family Service Association of Greater Elgin invite healthcare providers, school personnel, domestic violence advocates, legal professionals and anyone interested in the topic to learn more about firearm restraining orders in an upcoming free virtual lunch and learn events.
+The Kane County Health Department and Family Service Association of Greater Elgin invite healthcare providers, school personnel, domestic violence advocates, legal professionals and anyone interested in the topic to learn more about firearm restraining orders in an upcoming free virtual event.
 Click on a date below to RSVP and get the Zoom link.

 December 19, 2025, 12pm - 1pm